 A workplace needs to ensure the well-being of employees, offering them an experience they appreciate.
 Employee satisfaction is dependent on many factors like the learning curve, challenging tasks that enrich professional skills, personality development attributes, the right digital systems to perform well, inclusive meetings, fair appreciation with rewards, and a competitive salary and benefits package are few elements that help in developing a good experience for an employee.

 Many other aspects influence employee experience.
-Any business must help in establishing a good employee experience platform that can engage and empower them to achieve organizational goals.
+Any business must help establish a good employee experience platform that can engage and empower them to achieve organizational goals.

 Decentralize as per size